Everything you need to know about The Vagus Nerve

 Usual price: £150.

-By booking your place onto this amazing course, you are agreeing to create a free School of Bodywork member account where you can access the joining details for the live events and the recording for a limited time of 7 days afterwards.
+By booking your place onto this amazing course, you are agreeing to create a free School of Bodywork member account where you can access the joining details for the live events.
+The recording will be available 24 hours after the event and you will be able to view this for a limited time of 7 days.

 Please look for your email to create your account after booking and remember to check your spam folder just in case.